Digital quantum magnetism on a trapped-ion quantum computer: 2D tensor network simulations

 We can compare the $\langle Z_\textrm{tot}^2 \rangle$ values to the exact state vector simulation results for small system sizes for all steps and to the H2 data with ZNE + ZNR for $7 \times 8$ system.
 The results with the largest bond dimension $D=10$ start to deviate notably from Trotter step 5 onwards for all system sizes.
 The deviation has a similar trend as MPS with respect to overestimating the $\langle Z_\textrm{tot}^2 \rangle$ value.
 Separating the system into two by a horizontal cut at $L_y/2$, the half-cut R\'enyi-2 entanglement entropy $S^{[2]}$ can be estimated with the reduced density matrix formed by the boundary MPO.
 For states with 2D area-law entanglement, the rescaled entanglement entropies $S^{[2]}/L_x$ should remain constant with increasing system sizes.
 In Fig.~\ref{fig:obc_peps_fu_bp}, we observe a similar convergence trend of entanglement entropies compared to $\langle Z_\textrm{tot}^2 \rangle$, where data converged nicely until Trotter step 3.
 The entanglement entropies with the largest bond dimension $D=10$ also deviate notably from Trotter step 5 onwards for the $4 \times 4$ system.
 The maximal values of the rescaled entanglement entropies for system sizes $6 \times 6$ and $7 \times 8$ exceed the maximal value for system size $4 \times 4$, indicating the entanglements are beyond area law.

 The main reason for why the FU PEPS algorithm struggles is that it is restricted in practice to relatively low bond dimensions.
-While finite bond-dimension PEPS are often sufficient to describe ground states of gapped local Hamiltonians, and PEPS capture various physically relevant states with area-law quantum entanglement, this restriction makes it difficult to accurately represent the finite-energy density quenches studied here since they lead to volume-law entanglement as observed in Fig.~\ref{fig:finite_size_sims} (c).
+While finite bond-dimension PEPS are often sufficient to describe ground states of gapped local Hamiltonians, and PEPS capture various physically relevant states with area-law quantum entanglement, this restriction makes it difficult to accurately represent the finite-energy density quenches studied here since they lead to volume-law entanglement as observed in Fig.\,2(b) of the manuscript.

 One potential way forward is to utilize the ansatz in an unconventional way that goes to larger bond dimensions by performing approximate updates, e.g., SU.
 In the next section, we discuss the Belief Propagation update approach, which is a class of methods generalizing the SU approach.
 Another effect we have to consider is that using an OBC-PEPS to simulate periodic boundary conditions (PBC) dynamics itself has a significant overhead in the bond dimension, as the correlations have to be carried from one of the open ends to the other.
 A heuristic argument based on collapsing the PBC-PEPS to an OBC-PEPS suggests that it requires a bond dimension $D^2$ OBC-PEPS to represent the same state corresponding to a bond dimension $D$ PBC-PEPS.
 Again, we discuss this issue and consider this effect of the ansatz in the coming section.